brandonlehmann/turtlecoind-ha/README.md

 git clone https://github.com/turtlecoin/turtlecoind-ha.git
 cd turtlecoind-ha
 cp <TurtleCoind> .
-sudo npm install & node service.js
+sudo npm install & npm start
 ```

-**It is highly recommended that you use [checkpoints](https://github.com/turtlecoin/turtlecoin/wiki/Using-checkpoints) when starting fresh or you'll need to wait a while for the sync to occur.**
+The installation will also download the latest checkpoints.
+Please see [TurtleCoin Checkpoints](http://checkpoints.turtlecoin.lol) for more information.

 ## Keep it Running